Open-EO/openeo-udf/README.rst

 implementation includes:

-    - An OpenEO UDF REST test server that processes user defined data with user defined functions and describes its interface using swagger2.0.
+    - An OpenEO UDF REST test server that processes user defined data with user defined functions and describes its interface using OpenAPI 3.0.
-    - A command line tool to apply user defined functions on raster and vector data
     - A Python3 API that specifies how UDF must be implemented in Python3
-    - The UDF test server and the command line tool are examples howto implement the UDF approach in an OpenEO processing backend

 Documentation is available online (see list below) and through the test server.